-The IDE interface (or also termed diskio) is optimised for performance and can achieve about 100kB/s throughput using the FatFS library in C. It does this by minimising error management and streamlining read and write routines.
+The IDE interface (or also termed diskio) is optimised for performance and can achieve over 110kB/s throughput using the FatFS library in C. It does this by minimising error management and streamlining read and write routines.
 The assumption is that modern IDE drives have their own error management and if there are errors from the IDE interface, then there are bigger issues at stake.

 In the ACIA builds, the receive interface has a 255 byte software buffer, together with an optimised buffer management supporting the 68C50 ACIA receive double buffer.
 The choice of memory size for the receive buffer is based on optimisations available by having the buffer a full “page”.
 Also text can be “pasted” in fairly large chunks into the CP/M command line without losing bytes.

 Hardware (RTS) flow control of the ACIA is provided.
 The ACIA transmit interface is also buffered, with direct cut-through when the 31 byte software buffer is empty, to ensure that the CPU is not held in wait state during serial transmission.
 The size of the transmit interface buffer is based on free memory within the CP/M BIOS.
 As BIOS memory is typically reserved to start on the 256 Byte page boundary, if an update needed to consume more RAM, I would reduce the size of the transmit buffer to avoid the need to consume an additional page of BIOS memory.